Stocks Recover Early Losses After More Grim Jobs News

 A total of 2.98 million people in the U.S. filed initial claims for unemployment benefits in the week ended May 9, while according to economists surveyed by MarketWatch, claims were expected to come in at 2.7 million.
 The number of applications for unemployment compensation peaked at a seasonally adjusted 6.9 million in late March.

-After being down more than 400 points shortly after the opening bell, the Dow Jones Industrial Average was up 141 points, or 0.6%, on Thursday afternoon, putting it on pace to break a streak of three consecutive declines.
-The S&P 500 was up 0.2%, and Nasdaq Composite was down 0.3%.
-The more economically sensitive small-cap Russell 2000 was off 0.8%.
+After being down more than 400 points shortly after the opening bell, the Dow Jones Industrial Average was up 250 points, or 1.1%, on Thursday afternoon, putting it on pace to break a streak of three consecutive declines.
+The S&P 500 was up 0.6%, and Nasdaq Composite was up 0.2%.
+The more economically sensitive small-cap Russell 2000 was off 0.5%.

 Losses overseas were bigger as investors worried about the speed of the economic recovery from the coronavirus pandemic and responded to a drop in U.S. stocks on Wednesday.
 Japan’s Nikkei 225 and Australia’s S&P/ASX 100 each lost 1.7%, while China’s Shanghai Composite fell 1%.